Photos, Scans, Maps, and Illustrations

 - TIF file format recommended

-- One photo per scan, unless intended as a collage
+- One photo per scan

 - Ensure that imagery is not skewed or sideways